wesleysee/dynamix/optional plugins.md

 #### Optional plugins

 The following plugins can be used to further enhance the functionality of Dynamix.
-They all require the Dynamix webGui to be installed (installation of the add-on will be aborted when the webGui isn't detected).
+They all require the Dynamix webGui to be present (installation of the add-on will be aborted when the webGui isn't detected).
 Right-click the links below and select "save link as".
 These plugins need to be placed in the directory `/boot/config/plugins`.

 To install the plugin after copying it, telnet to your unRAID server and type the following:
 ```